 Find a time when you and your child can have a calm and uninterrupted discussion.
 In a light-hearted manner, explain to your child why you would like to see the habitual behavior change.
 For example, "Mommy and Daddy want you to be ready for kindergarten next month, so we need you to start leaving your blanket at home" or "I am concerned that if you continue to bite your nails, your fingers will be sore and could get infected."

 A discussion can help make your child aware of a habit that they do not even recognize.
-Kathy, a mom of seven-year-old twins, was frustrated because the girls were frequently picking their nose.
+Kathy, a mom of 7 year old twins, was frustrated because the girls were frequently picking their nose.
 One day she sat them down, had them hold a mirror in front of them, told them to pick their nose, then ask them what they thought?
 After the laughter, the girls admitted that it was "gross" and "it didn't look good".
 Aside from an occasional reminder, the girls discontinued the habit of picking their nose.

 Sometimes talking to your child about how you have overcome a habit is also helpful.
 Let your child know that you are interested in helping them change their behavior.